 It’s important to keep in mind that the cost of supplies and transportation of the finished pieces should also be factored into your budget.

 Ultimately, the key is to be smart with your spending.
 Don’t overspend on a piece of furniture that may not sell for a high price, but also don’t be afraid to invest in a piece that has the potential to be a big seller.
-With time and experience, you’ll learn how to make profitable investments in furniture flipping.
+With time and experience, you’ll learn how to make profitable investments.

 What Pieces of Furniture Should You Avoid?